 With mobility data, we can:

 - Gain insight into how customers move throughout their day – for instance, in order to better understand patterns of travel

-- Use device data to understand the different kinds of phone use while driving (also known as distracted driving), including scrolling, tapping, locking and unlocking, and hands-free phone calls.
+- Use device data to understand the different kinds of phone use while driving (also known as distracted driving), including scrolling, tapping, locking and unlocking, and hands-free phone calls

 All of these insights help open up new value-add opportunities and create new revenue streams, build more personal and profitable app experiences, and find new ways to engage.

-For instance, we can provide more relevant feedback such as Fuel Efficiency information, help more quickly during an emergency, and assist with budgeting.
+For instance, we can provide more relevant feedback such as Fuel Efficiency information, help more quickly during an emergency with Crash Detection, and assist with budgeting.
 Let’s dive deeper into how mobility data adds value.